Singapore's Covid-19 travel lane with Germany: Should you go?

 "In terms of virus precautions, Singaporeans will face a setting similar to back at home," he added.

-Germany's seven-day moving average of new Covid-19 infections stood around 6,200 on Friday.
-This was about 49 cases per 100,000 people, up from 25 a week earlier, according to the Robert Koch Institute (RKI).
+Germany's seven-day moving average of new Covid-19 infections stood at around 6,200 on Friday.
+This was about 49 cases per 100,000 people, up from 25 a week earlier, according to the Robert Koch Institute (RKI), the nation's disease control agency.

 There are wide regional differences, though, given the country's vast land mass.
 For example, the western state of North Rhine-Westphalia had an infection rate of 83 cases per 100,000 people, while rates in the central states of Thuringia and Saxony-Anhalt were below 13.